Jelly-Pudding/ereddicator/README.md

   - Downvoted content
   - Hidden posts
 - **Reddit Data Export Support**: You can process content from Reddit's data export.
 Although it requires more effort on your part, it is ***highly recommended*** you take advantage of this feature as it ensures all of your content is processed.
 See [Reddit Data Export Request](#reddit-data-export-request) for instructions.
+- **OAuth Authentication Support**: For users who log in to Reddit via Google ("Login with Google"), you can authenticate via OAuth.
 - **Edit-Only Mode**: For comments and posts, you can choose to only edit the content without deleting it.
 This is ***highly recommended*** for a couple of reasons:
   - Reddit is capable of restoring deleted content, but if you edit content first and leave it edited for some time, any future restoration would likely recover the edited version rather than the original content.
   - Web crawlers and archives that previously captured your content may overwrite their records with your edited version.